qiskit-community/qiskit-experiments/docs/howtos/rerun_analysis.rst

     expdata = ExperimentData(experiment = experiment)
     expdata.add_jobs([provider.retrieve_job(job_id) for job_id in job_ids])
-    experiment.analysis.run(expdata)
+    experiment.analysis.run(expdata, replace_results=True)

     # Block execution of subsequent code until analysis is complete
     expdata.block_for_results()

 ``expdata`` will be the new experiment data object containing results of the rerun analysis.
+Note that if ``replace_results`` isn't set, running the analysis will return a new :class:`.ExperimentData` object instead of overwriting the existing one.

 If you have the job data in the form of a :class:`~qiskit.result.Result` object, you can invoke the :meth:`.add_data` method instead of :meth:`.add_jobs`: